-HURRICANE PREPAREDNESS
+HURRICANE PREPAREDNESS WEEK

-Hurricane Preparedness Week for 2023 was April 30th - May 6th.
+May 5th - May 11th is Hurricane Preparedness Week.
+The 2024 Atlantic hurricane season could be one of the most active on record, according to a just-released outlook.
 Below you will find measures for preparing for a hurricane.
-For more information, please visit www.ready.gov/hurricanes or http://www.gohsep.la.gov/
+For additional information, please visit www.ready.gov/hurricanes